telegraph/telegraph-engineer-laptop/README.md

 ## Talisman prepush hook
 Talisman validates the outgoing changeset for things that look suspicious - such as authorization tokens and private keys.
-This is installed after git is added bia homebrew and requires user interaction Please select (Y)es when prompted.
+This is installed after git is added bia homebrew and requires user interaction.
+Please select (Y)es when prompted.

 ## To Do Improvements